 Kenneth Fong

+Hi, good evening.
+Thank you for taking my questions.
 Congratulations on another quarter with a strong cloud revenue growth.
-Can you help us understand the underlying drivers that help Baidu AI cloud to outperform your peers?
+Can you help us understand the underlying drivers that help Baidu AI Cloud to outperform your peers?
 What's your outlook for the cloud business for the second half of the year?
 And I'm wondering if you can also help us understand your strategy as well as time line for the cloud business to reach breakeven?

 Dou Shen

 Thank you, Ken, for your question.
 This is Dou.
-I will address the revenue part and leave the second part to Rong. as Robin just mentioned, right, Baidu AI Cloud continues to grow pretty well in Q2 despite the challenging macro environment.
-And the revenue was up 31% year-over-year, and the AI cloud now contributed to almost 20% of the total Baidu revenue.
+I will address the revenue part and leave the second part to Rong.
+As Robin just mentioned, right, Baidu AI Cloud continues to grow pretty well in Q2 despite the challenging macro environment.
+And the revenue was up 31% year-over-year, and the AI Cloud now contributed to almost 20% of the total Baidu revenue.
 We believe what differentiates by Cloud from our peers is that we have been dedicated to integrate cloud computing with AI so that our AI capabilities can help our customers to improve efficiency.

 To be more specific, as a cloud vendor, we have strong AI capabilities.
 While on the other side, as an AI solution provider, we have strong cloud computing capabilities.
-So also as we mentioned, right, so the enterprises in the public sector were the main growth driver for cloud computing for.
-So we built that in China, the traditional enterprises in the public sector are still at the early stage of digital and intelligent transformation.
+So, also as we mentioned, right, so the enterprises in the public sector were the main growth driver for cloud computing for.
+So, we believe that in China, the traditional enterprises in the public sector are still at the early stage of digital and intelligent transformation.

 So clearly, this transformation means organization is no matter big or small, they want to use AI to improve their efficiency and their competitiveness, so which will further drive the demand for high-performance computing.
 So as a result, right, the combined revenues for -- from manufacturing, energy, utilities and the public sector almost doubled in Q2.

 In the smart transportation, we continue to leverage our leading AI technologies and the deep understanding of autonomous driving to grow our business.
-So we see small transportation ha already become one of the largest verticals for our Baidu AI cloud.
+So, we see small transportation has already become one of the largest verticals for our Baidu AI Cloud.
 So with that, we are confident that revenues from enterprises in the public sector will continue to drive the growth of Baidu AI Cloud in the future.

 Also since early June, we have seen some gradual improvement in project implementation.
-But for sure, there are still some uncertainties around COV19 in the near term.
+But for sure, there are still some uncertainties around COVID-19 in the near term.
 But however, we believe the strong need and the trend for in China remain unchanged.
 And with that, we aim to continue growing faster than our peers.

 Rong Luo

 Yes.
-Kenny.
-So I will answer the question about margins.
+Hi, Kenneth.
+So, I will answer the question about margins.
 As the AI Cloud continue to generate positive gross margins in the second quarter, same as we in the first quarter.
-On top of that, we managed to improve our operating margin thanks to our strategy to focus on quality and sustainable revenue growth.
+On top of that, we managed to improve our operating margin, thanks to our strategy to focus on quality and sustainable revenue growth.

-So we have two parts in our AI cloud, the first place in the personal cloud.
-The personal cloud contributes a small portion of the overall cloud revenue it should continue to generate big operating profit, and its revenue is growing a little bit slower than overall cloud.
-And the second part, which is the majority part is enterprise and pubs cloud, which continue to generate positive gross profit in the second quarter.
+So we have two parts in our AI Cloud, the first part is the personal cloud.
+The personal cloud contributes a small portion of the overall cloud revenue.
+It should continue to generate big operating profit, and its revenue is growing a little bit slower than overall cloud.
+And the second part which is the majority part is enterprise and public service cloud, which continue to generate positive gross profit in the second quarter.
 We improved operating margin growth on a year-over-year and quarter-over-quarter basis.
 This was because we practically focus on high-quality revenue growth and gradually will reduce the unhealthy projects.

 I think in the future, we will work very hard to narrow the loss margins.
-Within enterprise and public sector cloud, the ACE Smart Transportation, which just as mentioned by to just not already insurance a very healthy gross margin. because of the higher portion of the software and AI components.
+Within enterprise and public sector cloud, the ACE Smart Transportation, which just as mentioned by Dou just now already enjoys a very healthy gross margin because of the higher portion of the software and AI components.

-We think ACE's Smart transportations may achieve breakeven earlier than any other verticals in the coming quarters. and because we have focused on to provide mortalized solutions and products to for the key use cases, for example, urban roads, highways and power Secondly, I think we are also working very hard to replicate the similar scenarios in use cases across different industries.
+We think ACE's Smart transportations may achieve breakeven earlier than any other verticals in the coming quarters. and because we have focused on to provide mortalized solutions and products to for the key use cases, for example, urban roads, highways and power.
+Secondly, I think we are also working very hard to replicate the similar scenarios in use cases across different industries.

-Require AI technology to find our connections across many different scenarios.
-We believe that our air technology, such as the large models will help us to achieve that goal.
+Cross-industry replication required AI technology to find our connections across many different scenarios.
+We believe that our AI technology, such as the large models will help us to achieve that goal.
 Overall, we will continue to focus on quality and sustainable revenue growth to improve margins and reach profitability in the next few years.

 Operator